Introduction

 Performance Metrics

-• Step Count: The total number of steps recorded over a specified duration, often measured using wearable devices.
+• Step Count: The total number of steps taken in a specific time period, often recorded with wearable devices.